mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 To keep things manageable, I started with a simple plan:

-1. Break the process down into minimal steps using PowerShell.
+1. Identify the specific APIs and permissions required.
-2. Identify the specific APIs and permissions required.
+2. Break the process down into minimal steps using PowerShell.
 3. Create or find a sample dataset for development.
 4. Deploy the Graph Connector.
 5. Transition to a programming language to add more functionality.
 6. Host the solution in Azure App Services.
 7. Build a deployment process.

 Clearly, that’s too much to cover in a single blog post.
 So I’m breaking it up into a series of posts that walk through each step of the process.
-I’ll include links to relevant documentation and share any code I’ve written—warts and all—as I build out the Graph Connector.
+I’ll include links to relevant documentation and share any code I’ve written as I build out the Graph Connector.

-## Steps 1 and 2
+## Steps 1 and 2 covered in this blog post

 These steps were pretty simple as the Graph connector development process is pretty well documented.
 Using [this documentation](https://learn.microsoft.com/en-us/graph/connecting-external-content-build-quickstart), I simplified the processes to 3 core steps: